abinit/abinit/doc/mkdocs-tutorials/paral_images.md

 ## 5 Computation of the MEP using parallelism over images

 Now you can perform the complete computation of the MEP using the parallelism over the images.

+{% dialog tests/tutoparal/Input/tstring_04.in %}

 Open the tstring_04.in file.
 The keyword [[npimage]] has been set to 10, and [[ntimimage]] has been increased to 50.
 This calculation has thus to be run over 200 CPU cores.
 Note that the output file is very big, so that no reference file is provided in the ABINIT package.

 The convergence of the string method algorithm is controlled by [[tolimg]], which has been set to 0.0001 Ha.
 In order to obtain a more lisible output file, you can decrease the printing volume and set [[prtvolimg]] to 2.
 Here again, you might use the tstring.files.
 Edit it and adapt it with the appropriate file names.
 Then run ABINIT over 200 CPU cores.

 When the calculation is completed, ABINIT provides you with 12 configurations